Movements of Waves

 But waves do not move or transport water around the oceans, instead waves move energy.
 While it appears that waves move in a forward direction across the surface of the water, the sea water stays more or less in the same place passing its energy along the line.

-Think of it this way, in a football stadium the crowd perform what is generally called a “Mexican Wave” in which the people stand up and then sit down in sequence.
-Their appearance, from a far is that a wave of people are moving around the stadium when in fact all they are doing is standing up and sitting down within the same physical location, and the same is true for ocean waves.
-The movements of waves is not a horizontal movement across the sea, but a cyclic up and down vertical motion.
+Think of it this way, in a football or soccer stadium the crowd perform what is generally called a “Mexican Wave”, in which the people stand up and then sit down in sequence.
+The appearance of this action from a far looks like a wave of people are moving around the stadium.
+In fact all they are doing is standing up and sitting down within the same physical location.
+Then the same idea is true for oceanic waves.
+The movements of waves is not a horizontal movement of the waves across the sea, but a cyclic up and down vertical motion within the same space.

 The movement of waves can pass through the vast open waters of the oceans for hundreds or thousands of kilometres with little or no energy loss before moving into shallower water to release its energy as it hurdles tons of water towards the coastline.
 The force of this wave power can be so great that it eventually washes away the coastline causing erosion.